qakaeo/my-portfolio/README.md

 The course focuses on equipping you with essential skills and tools to prepare your computer as a professional web development environment.
 Throughout the course, you will learn to install and configure WSL (Windows Subsystem for Linux), create and manage virtual machines, set up your SSH keys, and optimize your coding environment using Visual Studio Code.
 Additionally, you'll receive guidance on creating a repository on GitHub and making your first commit, all under the expert guidance of the instructor, Ricardo Celis.
 <br>[Link to the certificate](https://www.platzi.com/p/Kevenriquez/curso/2042-course/diploma/detalle/)

-## Examples of my work

-### Test cases and work in TestRail

-- [The training webshop](http://automationpractice.com/) was used to create demo test cases
-  * Test case for checking the checkout process.
-Check [the Google Sheets document here](https://docs.google.com/spreadsheets/d/1NpgiyQr2mx2YKddbXOFi7YygWE_jUve3spzscLkpTuY/edit?usp=sharing)

-### Mindmaps and diagrams
-* Functional decomposition of [the training webpage Loan Calculator](http://creditcalculator.pointschool.ru).
-Check [the mindmap](https://drive.google.com/file/d/1i1O25CTJNYbuZAmigsRFJjPzUhbRJduY/view?usp=sharing).
-* State-transition diagram of the loan application at [the training webpage Loan Calculator](http://creditcalculator.pointschool.ru).
-Check [the diagram](https://drive.google.com/file/d/1yr1i_gvkTDtbw-ZZF9I_o5CKQZuc2KWG/view?usp=sharing).
-* Decomposition of an online converter of text documents to PDF using actions-parameters-values.
-Check [the diagram](https://drive.google.com/file/d/1gbBCBGNyRJhp0DhFgFbpxrb9F2Zd5LnH/view?usp=sharing).
-* Mindmap of the interfaces of [the training webpage Enotes](https://enotes.pointschool.ruin).
-Check [the mindmap](https://drive.google.com/file/d/1gzv3ADI2_tm_Of0rk_gZDZ1niW50w4oc/view?usp=sharing).

-### Scripts for PICT (pairwise testing)

-## Books I have read
-__"Testing dot com"__ R.Savin 2017 (in Russian) - an excellent book for a very beginners.
-It explains the general goals and basic techniques in software testing.

-__"A Practitioner's Guide to Software Test Design"__ Lee Copeland 2004 - comprehensive explanation of the fundamental techniques and approaches used in software testing.

 ## How to Reach Me